What is the Crenshaw Crossing project?

 What is the timeline for the project?
 How long will it take to construct?

 The project must gain multiple approvals before breaking ground.
-After the project application is submitted to the City Department of Planning this fall, we anticipate the entitlement process will take approximately 12-14 months to complete as a comprehensive environmental review that analyzes project-related impacts will be required.
-During the environmental review period, the project team will continue to engage with the community, hosting meetings, making presentations, and getting feedback from the neighborhood.
+After the project application is submitted to the City Department of Planning, we anticipate the entitlement process will take approximately 12-14 months to complete as a comprehensive environmental review that analyzes project-related impacts will be required.
+During the environmental review period, currently underway, the project team will continue to engage with the community, hosting meetings, making presentations, and getting feedback from the neighborhood.
 Construction of the project will likely take 24+ months.